dalihub/dali-scene-launcher/tools/README.md

  * Both platforms: install the' C++ Development Tools' for Eclipse. ('Help' -> 'Install New Software...')

+ * modelConverter offers a few tools - currently in development - that facilitate the use of the Smart Development Bridge that comes with [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download).
+To be able to use these, make sure that SDB is in your PATH.

 ## 2. Building with Eclipse

 This folder may be used as an Eclipse workspace from which the projects can be imported as "Existing Projects (into Workspace)".

-You might be required to set the JAVA_HOME / JDK_HOME environment variables to the location of your JDK installation (i.e. C:\Program Files (x86)\Java\jdk1.8.0_152 or /usr/lib/jvm/java-8-oracle).
+You might be required to set the JAVA_HOME / JDK_HOME environment variables to the location of your JDK installation (i.e. C:\Program Files\Java\jdk1.8.0_152 or /usr/lib/jvm/java-8-oracle).

 You might want to make sure that you're building the correct configuration (right-click project -> 'Build Configurations' -> 'Set Active'); Eclipse will default to the first target, which is Linux, and this might lead to misleading build errors on Windows.